-- with 33 illustrations (2 animated)

 Then, perhaps 20 minutes into the painting, alone in this corner of the gallery, I experienced one of the most remarkable things I have ever seen.
 All of a sudden, unrelated to anything I had been seeing or thinking or feeling up to now, an entirely different expression emerged from the flickering sadness of the Pomo's face.
 "Emerged" is too slow a word.
 It was as if the image suddenly leapt about 18 inches off the canvas and stood planted there in three dimensional space.

-The effect was similar to that of looking at one of those computer-generated images that looks like a jumbled pattern until your eyes find the left focus -- and at that point a three-dimensional image leaps off the page at you with startling clarity.
+The effect was similar to that of looking at one of those computer-generated images that looks like a jumbled pattern until your eyes find the right focus -- and at that point a three-dimensional image leaps off the page at you with startling clarity.

 The new face of the Pomo was still the face I had been seeing as in an inexpressible pain over the loss of his world.
 Only it had been transformed, as if purified beyond all pain by a radiant gladness that was not on the face but inside it, shining through -- inside the night, shining through, inside the firelight and starlight, radiating through everything -- a great, glad, peaceful, endlessly creative, undying light that he knew himself to be part of and that, all along, he had been trying to lead me to see.

 I stood there, the two of us alone in a gallery, tears streaming down my face, while the Pomo that I had been feeling sorry for, gave me his blessing.

 Deep in this Rembrandt self-portrait, you can find an expression akin to the one in Joseph Raffael's Pomo.
 In the original and in reproductions of the Rembrandt, you readily see the power of his presence, the magnificence of his appearance, the stern, appraising look he casts on you, and, if you look closely at the face, you can also see the shadow of pain and loss and hurt that we have been exploring.